webspirio/clickwise/readme.txt

 **Important: This plugin requires a Rybbit Analytics instance (self-hosted or managed service).**

-Rybbit Analytics for WordPress is a powerful, user-friendly plugin that seamlessly integrates Rybbit's analytics platform with your WordPress site.
+Clickwise Analytics for WordPress is a powerful, user-friendly plugin that seamlessly integrates Rybbit's analytics platform with your WordPress site.
 Built by **Webspirio**, this plugin provides comprehensive tracking capabilities with an advanced Event Manager for monitoring and managing user interactions.

 **Third-Party Integration Notice:** This is an unofficial integration plugin developed by Webspirio, not an official Rybbit Analytics plugin.
 For more information about Rybbit Analytics, visit: [https://rybbit.com](https://rybbit.com)